retainful/woocommerce/readme.txt

 **Insights and Analytics**

 The Retainful Dashboard shows you the conversions in real-time and know how much money you made through repeat purchases using Retainful coupons.
-See how many have opened the transactional emails.
+See how many have opened the transactional emails and more.

 ==Support==